Kaalig/OverTheWire-Walkthrough/README.md

 So first of all, we will be using SSH in order to connect to the host on port 2220.
 Here's the command line :
 ![bandit0](https://github.com/user-attachments/assets/6375267d-5cbd-47b7-87a9-ac3aa5666f6a)

-In order to connect to a SSH we use this topology : username@IP_ADRESS or username@DOMAIN_NAME.
-Since they gave us the username, domain name and also the password, we can confidently write it like this : bandit0@bandit.labs.overthewire.org .
+In order to connect to a SSH we use this topology : ``username@IP_ADRESS`` or ``username@DOMAIN_NAME``.
+Since they gave us the username, domain name and also the password, we can confidently write it like this : ``bandit0@bandit.labs.overthewire.org`` .
 If you don't specify the port, it will automatically try to connect to the port 22 and it will give us an error.
-This is why -p 2220 is important.
-Lastly, don't forget to invoke sudo.
+This is why ``-p 2220`` is important.
+Lastly, don't forget to invoke ``sudo``.

 If it worked, you should see this.
 Simply type the password they gave us :
 ![bandit0_1](https://github.com/user-attachments/assets/fc03a610-4c7a-4371-bbc4-7c793ca4fc86)